Eptor/Paranoia/README.md

 ## Termux

 Compatibility with termux (and linux in general) seems finished.

+## Graphic User Interface

+The GUI was added for better and faster user interaction, only the files mode is enabled on the GUI.

 GUI icons by <a href="https://iconscout.com/contributors/nixxdsgn">NIXX Design</a> on <a href="https://iconscout.com">Iconscout</a>